googleapis/google-cloud-node/README.md

-Google Cloud Datastore is a NoSQL database with the convenience of a traditional RDBMS in terms of strong consistency guarantees and high availablity.
+Google Cloud Datastore is a NoSQL database with the convenience of a traditional RDBMS in terms of strong consistency guarantees and high availability.
 It's also known as Megastore.
 Its performance characteristics are explained in detail on [Megastore: Providing Scalable, Highly Available Storage for Interactive Services](http://www.cidrdb.org/cidr2011/Papers/CIDR11_Paper32.pdf).